Hariomkabra/uptor/README.md

-## Workshop - Meghplat Skill-Building Space
+## Courses - Meghplat Learning Hub
-Hello!
-This is the Workshop section of my Meghplat project—a hands-on learning area I’ve developed as a Full Stack Developer intern.
-It’s a sub-project of Meghplat, live on Netlify, and I’m excited to share this interactive piece with you.
+Hey!
+This is the Courses section of my Meghplat project—a dedicated space for online tech courses I’ve built as a Full Stack Developer intern.
+It’s part of the bigger Meghplat ecosystem, where people can dive into learning at their own pace.
+It’s live on Netlify, and I’m excited to share it!

 ## What’s This About?
-This repo powers the Workshop page, where users can join live coding sessions and skill-building activities.
-It’s designed to enhance the main Meghplat experience, and I’ve loved building it to be engaging and functional.
+This repo powers the Courses page, offering a range of tech tutorials and learning paths.
+It’s designed to complement the main Meghplat site, giving users a focused place to upskill.
+I’ve enjoyed crafting this to make learning accessible and fun.

 ## Key Features

-Live Workshops: Real-time coding and learning.
+Variety of Courses: From coding basics to advanced topics.
-Interactive Tools: Hands-on practice for skills.
+User-Friendly: Easy navigation to find what you need.
-Integration: Ties back to the main Meghplat site.
+Integration: Links back to Meghplat’s main hub.

 ## Tech Stack